Smelton01/tts-server/README.md

 # TTS - Server: a Text to Speech server with gRPC and Kubernetes

-A replacement for the say command available in OSX with the flite speech synthesis engine.
+A replacement for the say command available in OSX with the [gTTS](https://gtts.readthedocs.io/en/latest/) speech synthesis Python library.

 Requirements: